Welcome To The Personal Website Of

 Transport and Well-Being

-For the last two years, I have been working at the University College London on the project AI-TraWell, which investigates the link between urban mobility and health & well-being.
-A part of this project was working on the design of an AI-powered mobile app which can recommend personalised journey plans that may lead to a more pleasant travel experience.
+For two years I have worked at the University College London on the project AI-TraWell, which investigated the link between urban mobility and health & well-being.
+A part of this project included the design of an AI-powered mobile app which can recommend personalised journey plans that may lead to a more pleasant travel experience.

 UK National-Scale Transport Models (Road, Rail, Air)